Preliminary qualifying exams

 These guidelines are intended to assist the mechanical engineering graduate students in preparing for the Ph.D.
 Preliminary Qualifying Examination (written), which is a requirement of all Ph.D. applicants in the Department of Mechanical Engineering.

 These guidelines are intended to assist the mechanical engineering graduate students in preparing for the Ph.D.
-Preliminary Qualifying Examination (written), which is a requirement of all Ph.D. applicants in the Department of Mechanical Engineering.
-Note: The Oral Exam is required only at the Prospectus Exam, where the prospectus document itself is also considered a written exam.
+Preliminary Qualifying Examination, which is a requirement of all Ph.D. applicants in the Department of Mechanical Engineering.

 MSME students who have completed 20 graduate credits at WSU with a GPA of 3.5/4.0 or better will be eligible to one free chance to take the Ph.D.
 Preliminary Qualifying Examination.
 The results of such an examination would only count if the student passes.
 Failing grades would not count.
 Irrespective of the result of such an examination, the student has to go through the regular application process to be considered for admission to the Ph.D. program.
 These students would still be eligible for the two trials to pass the PQE exams after being admitted to the Ph.D. program.

 Frequency of the Preliminary Qualifying Examination: The PQE exams are administered by the ME Graduate Program Committee and are offered twice a year during the first week of October and the first week of February of each academic year.